 If your organization’s campaigns are running thin, there’s always something going on in the world of healthcare outside your walls.

-There are always great health-focused campaigns — like Women’s Wear Red Day, Autism Awareness Month, and National Bike Safety Week — that drive interest and searches from people outside your organization.
+There are always great health-focused campaigns — like Go Red for Women Day, Autism Awareness Month, and National Bike Safety Week — that drive interest and searches from people outside your organization.

 And because these awareness events are planned far in advance, they’re a great way to add some depth to your editorial calendar.